 - not cheat

 - acknowledge all resources used, including:

 - texts, websites and other source material

-- the name and status of any person who provided assistance and the type of assistance provided
+- the name and status of any person or source who provided assistance and the type of assistance provided

-- prompting and general advice from another person or source, which leads to refinements and/or
+- prompting and general advice from another person or source, which leads to refinements or self-correction or both

-- use of or copying another person’s work, including their teacher’s work, or other resources without
+- use of or copying another person’s work, including their teacher’s work, another source’s work or other resources without acknowledgement

-- use of or copying sample answers provided by their teacher or another person
+- use of or copying sample answers provided by their teacher, another person or another source

-- corrections or improvements made or dictated by another person, including their teacher
+- corrections or improvements made or dictated by another person, including their teacher, or another source

-- a student must not knowingly assist another student in a breach of rules
+- not knowingly assist another student in a breach of rules.

 - is atypical of other work produced by the student